Arnold-n/P1P2MQTT/doc/Daikin-protocol-EHYHBX08AAV3.md

 Protocol data format for Daikin Altherma hybrid heat pump for the EHYHBX08AAV3 (perhaps all EHYHB(H/X)-AV3 models) and (at least partially for the) Daikin Altherma LT heat pump EHV(H/X)-CA/CB

-Please read the README.md first.
+Please read the https://github.com/Arnold-n/P1P2Serial/blob/master/doc/README.md first for general description of Daikin Protocol and the structure of each packet.

 The following data packets were observed on these particular units:
 EHYHBX08AAV3: air-to-water heat pump with gas condensing technology, functioning in weather-dependent LWT mode